a-barlow/quantr/README.md

 ### Defining features

-- Aimed to be accessible to beginners in Rust.
+- Aimed to be accessible for beginners in Rust.
-- The distinction between physical observables and non-physical observables are made clear; but the latter is still made possible to retrieve.
+- The distinction between physical observables and non-physical observables is made clear; but the latter is still made possible to retrieve.
 - Prints the circuit diagram to the terminal, or saves it to a text file, as a UTF-8 string.